txels/incywincy/README.md

     python -m incywincy.spider <settings_module> <url>

 ...where settings module is a python module that contains a variable ``visitors``.

 E.g.:

-    python -m incywincy.spider incywincy.sample_settings http://eden.uktv.co.uk
+    python -m incywincy.spider my_settings http://eden.uktv.co.uk

+(Make sure that the settings name you pass is a module in the Python path.)

 See ``incywincy.sample_settings`` for an example: